 Chelsea Muñoz Williams

-Chelsea's master's thesis research focused on spatial variation in the life history of the Garibaldi (Hypsypops rubicundus), a damselfish native to kelp forest ecosystems in southern California and Baja California, Mexico.
+Chelsea's master's thesis research focused on spatial variation in the life history of the Garibaldi (Hypsypops rubicundus), a damselfish native to kelp forest ecosystems in southern California and Baja California, Mexico (LINK TO PUBLICATION HERE).
 She found they grow larger on breakwater than natural reefs, grow larger and live longer in cooler locations in southern California.
 She was also able to validate the annual periodicity of otolith increment formation and discovered they can live at least 57 years!
 Chelsea currently works as the Assistant Director of the Vantuna Research Group at Occidental College.